In Greenplum Database, the default GPORCA optimizer co-exists with the Postgres Planner.

 - Overview of GPORCA

-GPORCA extends the planning and optimization capabilities of the Postgres Planner.
+GPORCA extends the planning and optimization capabilities of the Greenplum Database legacy optimizer.

-By default, Greenplum Database uses GPORCA instead of the Postgres Planner.
+By default, Greenplum Database uses GPORCA instead of the legacy query planner.
 Server configuration parameters activate or deactivate GPORCA.

 - Collecting Root Partition Statistics

 For a partitioned table, GPORCA uses statistics of the table root partition to generate query plans.
 These statistics are used for determining the join order, for splitting and joining aggregate nodes, and for costing the query steps.
-In contrast, the Postgres Planner uses the statistics of each leaf partition.
+In contrast, the legacy planner uses the statistics of each leaf partition.

 - Considerations when Using GPORCA

-To run queries optimally with GPORCA, consider the query criteria closely.
+To execute queries optimally with GPORCA, query criteria to consider.

 - GPORCA Features and Enhancements